krishaamer/green-filter-research/research/literature/design.md

 ## Digitalisation {#digitalisation}

--   Digital Receipts to be able to track your carbon footprint https://apps.apple.com/fi/app/receipthero/id1565989681
+-   *Digital Receipts and Customer Loyalty in One Platform \| ReceiptHero* (n.d.)
+Digital Receipts to be able to track your carbon footprint

 ## Traceability {#traceability}